“Halos Are History” Project Launches October 6

-Kathy traveled to France in 2016 to research the lives of three Catholic saints as part of her ongoing, somewhat off-kilter spiritual explorations.
-As a result, she is back in the studio recording new songs with producer/musician Steve Dawson and organizing a Web-based project called “Halos Are History.”
-The new site will feature songs, historical information, and images that help tell the stories of several saints and how their lives offer lessons for anyone (saintly or not!) in the modern world.
-The project will launch in October 2017; check back for details or sign up on the mailing list for updates.
+Kathy traveled to France in 2016 to research the lives of three Catholic saints as part of her ongoing explorations of what it means to be spiritual in the modern world.
+As a result, she spent the past year in the studio recording new songs with producer/musician Steve Dawson and organizing a Web-based project called “Halos Are History.”
+The new site will feature songs, historical information, and images that help tell the stories of several saints and how their lives offer lessons for anyone (saintly or not).
+The project will launch on Friday, October 6 with a full-band concert.
+For ticket information, see the Shows page.

-Kathy debuted her album, The Pilgrim, as part of a sold-out concert at Szold Hall at Chicago’s Old Town School of Folk Music.
+Kathy debuted her album, The Pilgrim, in June 2016 as part of a sold-out concert at Szold Hall at Chicago’s Old Town School of Folk Music.
 The show was a double-album release event, also featuring new music by her good friend, songwriter Melanie Budd.

 About The Pilgrim . . .